Updated Mar 06, 2026

 How do internships and placements interact with facilities?

-Internships and placements provide practical experience that complements academic study, from clinical environments to research assistant roles.
+Internships and placements provide practical experience that complements academic study, from clinical environments to research assistant roles (see what students say about placements in psychology).
 Careers services connect students with employers through workshops, fairs and one-to-one guidance.
 Where partnerships are strong, access improves; elsewhere, competition and local availability constrain choice.
-Because psychology often features fewer placements than applied disciplines, departments use on-campus facilities to deliver skills-based modules, volunteering and research roles that build experience.
-Employer feedback helps teams adjust provision to match skills demand.
+Because psychology often features fewer placements than applied disciplines, on-campus facilities can still deliver skills-based modules, volunteering and research roles that build experience.
+Employer feedback helps teams adjust provision to match skills demand and local opportunities.

 How do mental health and support services underpin learning spaces?